MENUMENU

 Use this to share a video speaking directly to your audience, broadcast a newly produced video from your company, or share an engaging snippet to drive conversions.

 A “behind the scenes” post is another way to share a personal story or anecdote.
-In this example, the content creator shares what makes her hiring story unique.
-The post offers a glimpse into the positive and supportive company culture.
+Offer a glimpse into the positive and supportive company culture or the day-to-day tasks your employees accomplish.

 As a business platform, don’t forget to leverage the power of LinkedIn for powerful customer testimonials and experiences.

 You can feature customer case studies, share quotes, or highlight a success story.
-Whatever you write, be sure to tag the customer and ask that they share the post for even greater engagement and reach.
+You can even tag the customer and ask that they share the post for even greater engagement and reach.

 A story-based post is usually one that offers a longer narrative.
 These posts often have a clear introduction, body, and conclusion.
 Some users may even share in Content Creator mode in order to expand the post’s reach.

-With longer text-based posts, it’s can be wise to include emojis and use short paragraphs.
+With longer text-based posts, include emojis and use short paragraphs.
 These tricks make the posts easier to read and more conducive to users who are scrolling through the feed.

 Example of Story-Telling Posts